myat555/mini2-chunks/README.md

 The system implements a strategy pattern for configurable behavior in forwarding, chunking, and fairness.
 This allows testing different approaches to coordination and request control as required by mini2-chunks.md.

+**Global Strategy Configuration**: All processes (across macOS and Windows) use the same strategies as defined in the JSON configuration files (`one_host_config.json` or `two_hosts_config.json`).
+This ensures consistent behavior across all processes in a deployment.
+Strategies can still be overridden per-process via command-line arguments if needed.

 ### Forwarding Strategies

 Controls how queries are forwarded to neighbors: